 Example: Sepolia

-Note: In the above URLs, you may need to specify a different chain ID than the one used in the ethfs-cli
+Note: In the above URLs, you may need to specify a different chain ID than the one used in the ethfs-cli commands.
+This distinct chain ID is necessary for identifying the EthStorage network responsible for storing the files.

 Optional: Using Your Own RPC Endpoint